-- Since burden of proof has been extensively addressed in previous Article 22.6 arbitrations, we need not dwell on this matter.
-Like the arbitrator in EC - Bananas III (Ecuador) (Article 22.6 - EC), we simply note the considerations of the arbitrator in EC - Hormones (Canada) (Article 22.6 - EC) on this matter and conclude that, while it is for the United States to prove that Brazil's request for suspension exceeds the level of nullification or impairment, Brazil must also sufficiently support its allegations that its request meets the requirement for equivalence of Article 22.4 of the DSU. - We also note that, in EC Hormones (Canada) (Article 22.6 EC), the arbitrator recalled 2.26 that: - "11.
-The duty that rests on all parties to produce evidence and to collaborate in presenting evidence to the arbitrators - an issue to be distinguished from the question of who bears the burden of proof - is crucial in Article 22 arbitration proceedings.
-The EC is required to submit evidence showing that the proposal is not equivalent.
+2.25 Since burden of proof has been extensively addressed in previous Article 22.6 arbitrations, we need not dwell on this matter.
+Like the arbitrator in EC - Bananas III (Ecuador) (Article 22.6 - EC), we simply note the considerations of the arbitrator in EC - Hormones (Canada) (Article 22.6 - EC) on this matter and conclude that, while it is for the United States to prove that Korea's request for suspension exceeds the level of nullification or impairment, Korea must also sufficiently support its allegations that its request meets the requirement for equivalence of Article 22.4 of the DSU.

+2.26 We also note that, in EC - Hormones (Canada) (Article 22.6 - EC), the arbitrator recalled that:

+The duty that rests on all parties to produce evidence and to collaborate in "11. presenting evidence to the arbitrators - an issue to be distinguished from the question of who bears the burden of proof - is crucial in Article 22 arbitration proceedings.